menlanshu/Kubernetes-CONFIG-Test/firstContainer/readme.md

 you can use kubectl replace -f nginx-deployment.yaml And you can use kubectl apply -f nginx-deployment.yaml it's the advantage of declaration API, you do not need care about the action: create or update

+# volume test
+emptyDir or hostPath to config volume path kubectl exec -it podname -- /bin/sh